-In general there is an increase in flood extent, these are mostly within areas already at risk of flooding including New Hinksey, Grandpont, New Marston and Botley.
+In general there is an increase in flood extent, these are mostly within areas already at risk of flooding including New Hinksey, Grandpont, and Botley.
 Flood depths are also increased in these areas.
 Notable increases in flood extents are also predicted along Castle Mill Stream as it runs through the city centre, with additional areas at fluvial flood risk shown near Hollybush Row and Oxpens Road.
 Elsewhere changes in flood extent are mostly isolated to open floodplain, which is void of development.

-Based on this analysis there are no significant additional areas at risk of flooding when accounting for climate change, however it is recommended that this be updated once the new hydrological data is available and the new climate change allowances have been applied.
-Appendix 9 shows the fluvial flood map when accounting for climate change.
+Based on this analysis there are no significant additional areas at risk of flooding when accounting for climate change, however hazard maps show a significant increase in flow velocities and depths in already at risk areas.
+Appendix 9 shows the fluvial flood map when accounting for climate change, and Appendix 13 and 14 show hazard and depth mapping respectively for the modelled events.